hbc/Intro-to-R-2-day/lessons/04_introR-data-manipulation.md

 head(metadata)
 ```

 Previously, we had mentioned that character values get converted to factors by default using `data.frame`.
-Another way to assess this change would be to use the __`str`__ucture function.
+One way to assess this change would be to use the __`str`__ucture function.
 You will get specific details on each column:

 ```r